Accessibility statement

 Improvements implemented since January 1, 2025

-- Icons and logos now have alt text.
+- Icons and logos have been given alt text.

-- Images with embedded text have been removed or given descriptive alt text.
+- Images containing embedded text have been removed or provided with descriptive alt text.